compsci-apology/book/book.md

-# There is an optimal cognitive structure, for evolutionary and computational reasons
+# There is an optimal value system.
 ## Belief systems are strategies used by organisms
 ### Software systems and belief systems are both encoded strategies.
 1. A strategy is a **computational process** performed by an agent in an environnment